RomanNihal/Android_Project_Watch_Movie/README.md

-# Android application for watching anime
+# Android application for watching movie
 # For practice purpose (webview)